 The project "Enhanced Management of Lodgepole Pine" ((FRIAA # OF-02-16) commenced in 2004 and was scheduled to run until March 31, 2009.
-Initiated as a joint project of the FGYA and University of Alberta, it is focused on filling information gaps in nutrition and density management of both fire-origin and post-harvest stands.
-It is complementary to the 5 projects already initiated by the FGYA to improve the assessment of Lodgepole pine growth and yield in managed stands, and other work being conducted in Alberta and B.C.
+A joint project of the FGYA and University of Alberta, it was focused on filling information gaps in nutrition and density management of both fire-origin and post-harvest stands.
+It was complementary to the 5 projects already initiated by the FGYA to improve the assessment of Lodgepole pine growth and yield in managed stands, and other work being conducted in Alberta and B.C.

-The project objectives are to:
+The project objectives were to: